clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 # What is this?

-You're probably at a coaches training for ClojureBridge.
+You're at a ClojureBridge Berlin coaches training!

-This slide deck is a tool to facilitate conversations about coaching best practices and challenges, specifically for ClojureBridge workshops.

-It helps to have a whiteboard or those giant sticky notes for the discussions if possible.

 ### Discussion is key!
 ### Don't let the presenter(s) do all the talking!